aarontran/snr-filaments/rsch-notes-fall.md

   1006 results (discussion of dichotomy in fits looks okay)
 * CRESST retreat is a go (good dry run for AAS)
 * Leave for Dec 5 is fine
-* No meeting next week (both Brian, Rob out on plane out of country...)
+* No meeting next week, Nov.
+3 (both Brian, Rob on plane at that time)
+* Nov.
+10 Rob most likely out; Nov.
+17, 24 should be around (24 is thanksgiving
+  week already!)

 Next steps?
 * Kepler -- finish passing through the pipeline